 National Sheep Association (NSA) is the UKs leading membership organisation representing the views and interests of sheep farmers.

-Its vision is to support sheep farmers with increased knowledge exchange opportunities, increase aspiration for adoption of good practice and maintain passion and enthusiasm within the sheep the sector.
-NSA also aims to ensure those not directly involved in the sheep sector maintain awareness of the contribution sheep make to society and highlight the core aspects of the sector.
-As such, NSA is in a good position to work collaboratively with researchers, advisors and other industry partners on projects focused on improving our sheep industry.
+NSA's vision is to support sheep farmers with increased learning opportunities, increased aspiration for good practice and maintained passion and enthusiasm within the sheep the sector.
+NSA also aims to ensure those not involved in the sheep sector have an awareness of the contribution sheep make to society.
+NSA is in a good position to work collaboratively with researchers, advisers and other industry partners on research projects to improve our sheep industry.

-NSA has a strong communication network, including our membership database of UK sheep farmers and around 83 affiliated Breed Societies putting it in a strong position to provide expert advice for research projects, as well as the ability to identify, organise and host farmer focus groups, distribute farmer surveys and provide a strong interaction with industry stakeholders through our well-established networks.
+NSA has a strong network, putting it in a great position to provide advice for research projects, as well as the ability to identify, organise and host farmer focus groups, distribute farmer surveys and provide a strong interaction with industry stakeholders.

-NSA is also active in a huge range of policy areas affecting the sheep sector and will be able to both advise any research partner in this regard and to feed information back to governments specifically from project outcomes.
+NSA is also active in a huge range of policy areas affecting the sheep sector and will be able to both advise any research partner and feed information back to governments specifically from project outcomes.

 Past projects: